What do I need to know?

 The majority of the correspondence is from the Chief Protector of Aborigines (G.A.
 Robinson), Assistant protectors (Thomas, Parker, Le Souef, Dredge and Sievwright) and medical officers and dispensers attached to the reserves.

-The letters cover a wide variety of topics relating to Aboriginal people, Aboriginal tribes and the administration of the Protectorate system.
+The letters cover a wide variety of topics relating to Aboriginal people and the administration of the Protectorate system.

 Who created these records?

 Once you have found records of interest to you, select and view the digitised copy online.

 The correspondence covers a wide variety of topic including:

 - daily administration of the protectorate system (appointments, dismissals, requisitions)

 - the operation of institutions such as Buntingdale Mission and the Merri Creek Aboriginal School

 - reports from assistant protectors relating to the districts under their responsibility